DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 Firstly, The |EX-CS| can still run your older DC locos!
 But you can really open up a lot of possibilities using DCC.

-For those who have come across our website and don't really know or understand what Digital Command Control (DCC) is or does, then in a very short summary, it is essentially a way to control multiple trains on the same piece of track independently of one another (it is also much, much more than that).
+For those who have come across our website and don't really know or understand what Digital Command Control (DCC) is or does, then in a very short summary, it is in part a way to control multiple trains on the same piece of track independently of one another (it is also much, much more than that).

 With DCC, there is no longer a need for multiple electrically isolated blocks to control multiple trains independently.